Computing and the Arts

 Senior Requirement

-The senior project requires two terms: one term of CPSC 490, and one term of ARCH 491, ART 496, HSAR 499, one from MUSI 496–499, or THST 471 or 491, depending on the track chosen.
+The senior project requires two terms: one term of CPSC 490, and one term of ARCH 491, ART 496, HSAR 499, one from MUSI 496–499, or one from THST 471491 or 492, depending on the concentration chosen.
 The project must be approved by the DUS and be acceptable to both departments.
 Students must submit a written report, including an electronic abstract and webpage(s).

 Advising and Approval of Program